valentingavran/anglify/CONTRIBUTING.md

 1. Search [GitHub](https://github.com/valentingavran/anglify/pulls) for an open or closed PR that relates to your submission.
    You don't want to duplicate existing efforts.

-2. Be sure that an issue describes the problem you're fixing, or documents the design for the feature you'd like to add.
+2. Be sure that an issue describes the problem you're fixing or documents the design for the feature you'd like to add.
-   Discussing the design upfront helps to ensure that we're ready to accept your work.
+   By discussing the design up front, we can ensure that we are ready to accept your work.

 3. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the valentingavran/anglify repo.